Tender Buttons (book)

-Tender Buttons is a 1914 book by American writer Gertrude Stein consisting of three sections titled "Objects", "Food", and "Rooms".
+Tender Buttons is a 1914 book by the American writer Gertrude Stein consisting of three sections titled "Objects", "Food", and "Rooms".
 The short book consists of multiple poems covering the everyday mundane.
 Stein's experimental use of language renders the poems unorthodox and their subjects unfamiliar.

 Stein began composition of the book in 1912 with multiple short prose poems in an effort to "create a word relationship between the word and the things seen" using a "realist" perspective.
 She then published it in three sections as her second book in 1914.

 Tender Buttons has provoked divided critical responses since its publication.
 It is renowned for its Modernist approach to portraying the everyday object and has been lauded as a "masterpiece of verbal Cubism".
 Its first poem, "A Carafe, That Is a Blind Glass", is arguably its most famous, and is often cited as one of the quintessential works of Cubist literature.
 The book has also been, however, criticized as "a modernist triumph, a spectacular failure, a collection of confusing gibberish, and an intentional hoax".

 Title

 Like Stein's syntax of poems in the book, the title juxtaposes two familiar concepts to alienate their familiar meanings.
 Many of the titles of the individual poems likewise use similar juxtapositions: "Glazed Glitter", "A Piece of Coffee", etc.

 Like the other poems in the book, the title can be read in a number of ways.
 Some have suggested that "tender buttons" is a reference to women's breasts, in part because of the title's evocation of nipples.
-Although a 1971 reaction to the poem stated, "The title Tender Buttons, of course, refers to a woman's nipples", Stein does not divulge the inspiration behind the title, simply stating, "Tender Buttons, will be the title of the book".
+Although a 1971 reaction to the poem stated, "The title Tender Buttons, of course, refers to a woman's nipples", Stein does not divulge the inspiration behind the title, simply stating, "Tender Buttons will be the title of the book".

 Interpretations

 Stein and sexuality

 Many scholars have likewise identified an underlying theme of lesbianism within Tender Buttons.
 In addition to the title's French implication of nipples, some have speculated that the poems reveal the intimacies of Stein's relationship with Alice B. Toklas.
 Phallic and vaginal symbolism are scattered throughout the poems, and Kathryn Kent, among others, has argued that Stein uses familiar objects to invite the reader to "tend her buttons" and indulge in Stein's "sexual/textual manipulations".
-Others have relied on a correlation between Stein's fascination with gazing on the subjects of her poems with Freud's fetishization of the object to reveal this underlying theme of sexuality.
+Others have relied on a correlation between Stein's fascination with gazing on the subjects of her poems with Sigmund Freud's fetishization of the object to reveal this underlying theme of sexuality.